pytorch/pytorch/docs/source/onnx.rst

 Tensor indexing in PyTorch is very flexible and complicated.
 There are two categories of indexing.
 Both are largely supported in exporting today.
+If you are experiencing issues exporting indexing that belongs to the supported patterns below, please double check that you are exporting with the latest opset (opset_version=12).

 Getter
 ~~~~~~